Idealised 2-D viscoelastic loading problem in an annulus¶

 We also need to specify a G-ADOPT approximation which sets up the various parameters and fields needed for the viscoelastic loading problem.

-As noted above, with a free-slip boundary condition on both boundaries, one can add an arbitrary rotation
+As noted above, with a free-slip boundary condition on both boundaries, one can add

-of the form $(-y, x)=r\hat{\mathbf{\theta}}$ to the velocity
+an arbitrary rotation of the form $(-y, x)=r\hat{\mathbf{\theta}}$ to the displacement

 solution.
-These lead to null-modes (eigenvectors) for the linear system, rendering the resulting matrix singular.
+These lead to null-modes (eigenvectors) for the linear system, rendering

-In preconditioned Krylov methods these null-modes must be subtracted from the approximate solution at
+must be subtracted from the approximate solution at every iteration.
+We do that

-every iteration.
-We do that below, setting up a nullspace object, specifying the rotational
+below, setting up a nullspace object, specifying the rotational keyword argument

-keyword argument to be
+to be True.

 We finally come to solving the variational problem, with solver

-and various fields needed for the solve
+various fields needed for the solve along with the approximation, timestep,

-dt, bcs=stokes_bcs, constant_jacobian=True,
+bcs=stokes_bcs,

 # Create a velocity function for plotting

-velocity = Function(V, name="velocity")
+velocity = Function(u, name="velocity")

 # Create output file